 In 1980, the Ronald McDonald House opened its doors and its heart to care for families with seriously ill children hospitalized at Arkansas Children's Hospital, UAMS and Baptist Health Medical Center in Little Rock.
 The eight-bedroom House provided a much needed respite for families after spending long hours with their critically ill children and helped ease some of their financial burdens.
 The House was then added on over time, bringing the total rooms to 28.

 In 2009, Arkansas' first Ronald McDonald Care Mobile hit the road to provide free dental care to children in need.
-Serving elementary schools in seven Central Arkansas counties, the Care Mobile was created through a relationship between Ronald McDonald House Charities of Arkansas, Arkansas Children's Hospital and Delta Dental of Arkansas.
+Serving elementary schools in six Central Arkansas counties, the Care Mobile was created through a relationship between Ronald McDonald House Charities of Arkansas, Arkansas Children's Hospital and Delta Dental of Arkansas.

 In November of 2016, after years of planning and hard work, construction was completed on a new House to replace the old one.
 It's still within walking distance of the front doors of Arkansas Children's Hospital and provides much more for our families who are away from their homes.
 It is 32,000 SF, which is three times the size of the old house.
 It has 32 rooms, all with bathroom facilities, a huge kitchen and dining area and lots of recreation areas for families and children.

 We are grateful for everyone who has supported the organization over the years and helped us create a new dream facility for families.